 When you're feeling particularly down on yourself, consider another perspective.
 Disappointed about seeing the scale go up instead of down?
 A friend might remind you how far you've come, and that one bad week doesn't undo all that progress.
 Pick up their script and read it.

 14. Help someone less fortunate.

 Volunteering to help people in need is a technique is known as "downward comparison" meaning it helps you feel more grateful for the things you have.
-Grabbing groceries for an elderly neighbour or posting a get-well card to a friend feeling under the weather can do the trick.
-Or consider donating your Wins to WW good to help families in need.
+Food shopping for an elderly neighbour or posting a get-well card to a friend feeling under the weather can do the trick.
+Or, consider donating your Wins to WW good to help families in need.

 15. Write yourself a love letter.

 The next time you feel down or particularly self-critical, grab a pen and jot down all the things you love about yourself, then keep it close to improve your moods in the future.

 16. Visualise your best possible self.